 University Police Services offers a 12-hour hands-on self-defense course.
 The objective of this course is to develop and enhance options of self-defense so they may become viable considerations for a person who is attacked.
 To sign up for this course, contact University Police Services at 667-3114.

 Immediate emergency response may be obtained by calling the University Police from an on-campus Emergency Blue Light Telephone, or by dialing 911 on any university campus telephone.
 You may also request a university police officer by calling University Police Services at Ext.
 3114.
 Students residing in on-campus housing also may report crimes to the on-duty resident adviser, who will ensure the immediate notification of the university police.
 At CSU Stanislaus–Stockton, dial 911 in an emergency for the Stockton Police Department, and for non-emergency dial (209) 993-3469 for Securitas Security personnel.

 Anyone parking a vehicle on campus must pay a parking fee and display a parking permit.
-Parking permits are available through the Cashier’s Office.
+Parking permits are available through the mycampuspermit.com .
 Annual parking permits are available through payroll deduction and are valid July 1 through June 30.
 A new permit is required on or before each July 1.
 Also available are semester and term parking permits.
 Daily permits are available from dispensers located at entrances to various parking lots.
-You may pay parking fees by cash or check.
 Lost or stolen decals are replaceable for a small fee.
-Contact the Cashier’s Office at Ext.
-3406.
+Contact the University Police Department at Ext.
+3114.
 Handicapped parking is available and requires that a handicapped placard be displayed in addition to a valid CSU Stanislaus parking permit.
 This allows for handicapped parking in any student, faculty, or staff area.
 If you have any questions about parking, contact University Police Services at Ext.
 3114.
 For more parking information, visit the campus parking website,